Skip to Content

 Powdered Sugar – to sweeten and provide structure and thickness to the glaze.

-Water – to help mix the glaze and can be used to thin it out if it is too thick.
+Water – to help mix the glaze and can use to thin it out if the glaze is too thick.

 How To Make Old Fashioned Iced Oatmeal Cookies